Subscribe to our newsletter:

 From Migrant Worker to Entrepreneur: A Success Story

 Richard Regaspi was a migrant worker in the United Arab Emirates for 13 years before the COVID-19 pandemic hastened his return to the Philippines.
-It was a tough transition, but the move back allowed Richard and his wife to grow their young business an
+It was a tough transition, but the move back allowed Richard and his wife to grow their young business and start a new one.

 28 Jun 2023